-civil rights activist and consultant to the German government
+civil rights activist and consultant to the German government art #freedom #fedverse padeluun.de obstacle for innovation.

 These challenges however are not unique to Germany.
 Alessia Neuroni said that she sees the same problem with perfectionism in Switzerland.
 "We aim at perfection, but we should go for 80/20," she says.
 One should not focus on perfection but on public value.